srobo/team-emails/SR2020/2020-05-22-virtual-competition-transition.md

 The [forum](https://studentrobotics.org/forum/) will be open and staffed should you need help from us blueshirts.

-We will be announcing the final details of the virtual competition early next week.
+We will be announcing the full details of the virtual competition early next week.

 For more information, please read our [latest news post](), and you can always find the latest updates on our [COVID-19 updates page](https://studentrobotics.org/covid-19/).